 - It can sew all kinds of fabric from lightweight chiffon to heavyweight cotton

 And it doesn’t have to be all metal.
-We are not going to use it for a bodybuilding.
-We are going to do a skill building.
+We are not going to use it for bodybuilding.
+We are going to do skill-building.
 So never forget that your success depends on your skills, on how well you know how to use the machine, not on how much it costs and how many types of decorative stitches it can perform.
-Sewing is interesting, fascinating process but at the same time, it is a real work that requires great patience, attention to details, and desire to create something unique and beautiful.
+Sewing is an interesting, fascinating process but at the same time, it is real work that requires great patience, attention to detail, and a desire to create something unique and beautiful.

-Any sewing machine of the well-known brand like Janome, Bernina, Brother, Singer, Pfaff is acceptable.
+Any sewing machine of a well-known brand like Janome, Bernina, Brother, Singer, or Pfaff is acceptable.
 But don’t buy it in a big chain store.
-Choose the brand that has a service center or a dealership in your city because you will have a warranty with them and they can offer service, maintenance and many perks ( like take your old machine back when you will want to upgrade ).
+Choose the brand that has a service center or a dealership in your city because you will have a warranty with them and they can offer service, maintenance, and many perks ( like taking your old machine back when you will want to upgrade ).
 Go there and try the machine; they will be happy to have you.
 Compare machines.
-Pay attention to how the machine starts, how smoothly it runs, look at the stitch quality and stitching options it has, ask the sellers to show you how it works before buying.
+Pay attention to how the machine starts, and how smoothly it runs, look at the stitch quality and stitching options it has, and ask the sellers to show you how it works before buying.
 Come back the next day and see if you still like the machine.

-Sewing weapons ( Ops, I mean, needles, pins, scissors and
+( Oops, I mean, needles, pins, scissors, and seam rippers)

 You will need needles for your sewing machine.
 Most likely you will have some of them already among your machine accessories.